Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Discussion

+Our calibration to a relatively limited range of LES cases reported in this paper is just the first step towards using CATKE for global ocean modeling and climate projection.
+In particular, our ultimate objective is more accurate climate predictions with quantified uncertainties.
+Addressing this ultimate goal requires first quantifying the uncertainty of CATKE's free parameters relative to high-resolution data, using the calibration context presented in this work.
+Next, with prior parameter distributions in hand, CATKE's free parameters must then be recalibrated concomitant with other climate model free parameters against global climate observations to account for physics missing from the limited LES context used in this work, and to account for interactions between CATKE and other components of the climate model.

-Our calibration to a relatively limited range of LES cases reported in this paper is just the first just the first step towards using CATKE for global ocean modeling and climate projection.
-An important next step is to ``recalibrate'', or further constrain CATKE's free parameters in a global context, by minimizing the mismatch between predictions of the ocean climate state and relevant observations with global or near-global coverage.
-Another important piece of future work is to recalibrate CATKE to a more comprehensive suite of LES forced with temporally-varying surface fluxes, independently-varying surface waves, and horizontal flux divergences \cite<for example following>{whitt2022simulation}.
-More comprehensive calibration to more LES or to observations in a global context will likely reveal deficiencies to be addressed by further development of CATKE's formulation, such as accounting for the effect of surface waves on CATKE's mixing and dissipation length scales.
+A second future step is to further calibrate CATKE to a more comprehensive suite of LES forced with temporally-varying surface fluxes, surface wave fields with $\La \ne 0.3$, and horizontal flux divergences \cite<for example following>{whitt2022simulation}.
+These calibrations against more comprehensive LES will provide robust prior estimates of CATKE's parameters in preparation of the final goal of calibrating CATKE in a global context, by minimizing the mismatch between predictions of the ocean climate state and relevant observations with global or near-global coverage.
+More comprehensive calibration to more LES and to observations in a global context will likely reveal deficiencies to be addressed by further development of CATKE's formulation, such as accounting for the effect of surface waves on CATKE's mixing and dissipation length scales.